 A look inside

 Walk in through the large, wooden double-doors and you will enter onto our bookshop's main floor.
-Above the door, a sign in cement still reads "Edwards Library" because this was the site of the original Southampton town library built in 1904.
-When you step through the short foyer, the first thing you see might be a surprise and can't be missed: a restored folk-art ferris wheel and circus wagons.
+Above the door, a sign in cement still reads "Edwards Library."
+This was the site of the original Southampton town library built in 1904.
+When you step through the foyer, the first thing you see might be a surprise and cannot be missed: a restored folk-art ferris wheel and circus wagons.
 To your right will be shelves of non-fiction, and to your left will be shelves of fiction.
 Straight ahead is a display case featuring some of our collectibles and gifts.
 Our friendly staff is always available to guide you to your areas of interests.

 The Story of the Ferris Wheel and Circus Wagons

 Bruce Coombs, owner of Heritage Books and Heritage Surveys, acquired these antique pieces nearly twenty years ago in 1999.
 He was visiting the home of a West Springfield man, who had recently passed away, to peruse the books and ephemera that he had left.
 Bruce happened upon the ferris wheel and wagons in a backyard shed.
 Intrigued by the folk art feel and historical nature of the pieces, as well as the obvious care and time that the creator put into them, Bruce decided to purchase the antiques.
 They needed a good bit of work and so were stored in the basement of the bookstore for a number of years.
 Then Bruce enlisted the help of the Delnero family, who used to reside and build furniture just up the hill from us in Southampton, to do the restoration.